SAP-samples/teched2023-AD161/exercises/ex0/README.md

 https://lcapteched-applicationdevelopment.lcnc.cfapps.eu10.hana.ondemand.com/lobby
 1. Your user is assigned to you by the moderator of the tutorial.
 It has the format **lowcodeuser+XXX@gmail.com where XXX is a number**.
 1. To get the password for this user, open this [application](https://lcapteched.launchpad.cfapps.eu10.hana.ondemand.com/lcapUserList.UserListUsers-0.0.1/index.html).
 The user and the password for this application will be told to you by the moderator of the workshop
-1. **In almost every chapter of this tutorial there is a reference to the number XXX from your user, so a 3 digit number like 001.
+1. **In almost every chapter of this tutorial there is a reference to the number XXX from your user, so a 3-digit number like 001.
 Make sure that you remember it well.** It is important as we will use these numbers, where every user has a different one, in order to create different names for applications and other artifacts.
-As we will deploy all the the artifacts to the same Business Technology Platform account, it is important that they all differ in the names and identifiers, so there are no clashes
+As we will deploy all the the artifacts to the same Business Technology Platform account, it is important that they all differ in the names and identifiers, so there are no clashes.

 ## General troubleshooting